Aesop

 Reflection Questions

-3. Can you think of a time when you had to prepare for something in advance?
-How did it help you when the time came?
+3. Can you think of a time when you worked hard for something, and it helped you later?

-4. What does this story teach us about responsibility, foresight, and the consequences of idleness?
+4. What lesson does this story teach us about planning for the future?

 Fable Quotes